CrisisGuardians/CrisisGuardianAI/README.md

 0.00
 Budget Plan for cash grant (max 200 words)
 How do you plan to spend any cash grants?
-List of Disability Advocacy Partners and other Stakeholders* List all the organizations involved in the project.
+List of Disability Advocacy Partners and other Stakeholders** \
+List all the organizations involved in the project.
 If available, also list the key points of contact.
-If expect future stakeholders to be involved, list as well
+If expect future stakeholders to be involved, list as well**
-Does your team include people with disabilities?*
+**Does your team include people with disabilities?**
- Yes
- No
-Does your organization and/or partner organizations pay all employees with disabilities at least a minimum wage?*
+**Does your organization and/or partner organizations pay all employees with disabilities at least a minimum wage?** Yes \
-Yes
-No
-Rate your experience with global accessibility standards* How will the project be supported and maintained after Microsoft support?*
+**What is your experience with global accessibility standards** \
+**w will the project be supported and maintained after Microsoft support?**
-Identify how the project will be supported and resourced after the conclusion of Microsoft’s assistance.
-Include both technical and financial support.
+**entify how the project will be supported and resourced after the conclusion of Microsoft’s assistance.
+Include both technical and financial support.**